ChuanMeng/QPP4CS/README.md

 The following is used to run the post-retrieval unsupervised QPP methods: Clarity, WIG, NQC, SMV, σ<sub>max</sub> and n(σ<sub>x%</sub>).

 #### Assessing BM25 on CAsT-19
 When assessing BM25, QPP methods and BM25 always share the same query rewrites.
-Use the following commands to estimate the retrieval quality of T5-based query rewrites+BM25, QuReTeC-based query rewrites+BM25 and human-written+BM25 on CAsT-19:
+Use the following commands to estimate the retrieval quality of T5-based, QuReTeC-based and human-written query rewrites+BM25 on CAsT-19:
 ```bash
  python -u unsupervisedQPP/post_retrieval.py \
 --query_path ./datasets/cast-19-20/queries/cast-19.queries-T5-Q.tsv \